-As a result of their solid academic training and research experience, the Dyson School's graduate students are in big demand, obtaining academic jobs in top agricultural economics departments and public policy schools, as well as positions in government, major development organizations, and businesses.
+As a result of their solid academic training and research experience, the Dyson School's graduate students are in big demand, obtaining academic jobs in top agricultural economics and economics departments, and public policy schools, as well as positions in government, major development organizations, and businesses.

-Within the graduate field of Applied Economics and Management, a student may concentrate on one of two subject areas—Agricultural Economics or Resource Economics—that are divided into areas of concentration.
+Within the graduate field of Applied Economics and Management (also the name of the graduate field's subject), a student may concentrate in one of four areas.

 |Ph.D.
 Students: 50|